Woodstock, other McHenry County farmers markets set to open in coming weeks

 On average, the ranch hand-harvests between 15,000 and 18,000 white, cremini and portobello mushrooms a week, according to the ranch.

-The cremini variety is the most popular seller, Petkus said, although they have been experimenting with some more “exotic” varieties, which Petkus said are becoming more popular because of their medicinal purposes.
+The cremini variety is the most popular seller, Petkus said, although they have been experiment with some more “exotic” varieties, which Petkus said are becoming more popular because of their medicinal purposes.

 Another mushroom grower, Bloom Shroomers, will be selling in McHenry County for the first time this year, after Pat and Lisa Connolly and his wife, Lisa, moved to Crystal Lake from Peoria.